 NOTE: The steps in this guide pertain to spaces created after October 5th, 2020.
 For spaces created before October 5th, 2020, please refer to Identity Resolution Settings.

 NOTE: Workspace owners, Personas administrators, and users with the Identity Admin role can edit Identity Resolution Settings.

-Segment creates and merges user profiles based a space’s Identity Resolution configuration.
+Segment creates and merges user profiles based on a space’s Identity Resolution configuration.
 Segment searches for identifiers such as

 Flat matching logic

-When Personas receives a new event, Segment looks for any profiles that match any of the identifiers on the event.
+When Personas receives a new event, Segment looks for profiles that match any of the identifiers on the event.

 Based on the existence of a match, one of three actions can occur: